 The effects lasted long after MDMA, with remarkable reductions of anxiety in triggering situations, such as entering a new social setting or speaking on the telephone.
 The investigators noted that they observed, “emergence of apparently intact latent social skills (e.g., ease of initiating and sustaining conversation) that manifested and became apparent to observers during experimental sessions with MDMA when participants relaxed” .

-Dr. Lisa Jerome, one of the researchers on the team, elaborated on this idea about MDMA by saying, “These findings show that MDMA and psychotherapy can help people, maybe by giving people a whole new set of experiences with social interactions.
+Dr. Lisa Jerome, one of the researchers on the team, elaborated on this idea about MDMA by saying, “These findings show that MDMA and psychotherapy can help people, maybe by giving them a whole new set of experiences with social interactions.
 MDMA isn’t giving people something they didn’t have already, it’s helping them use what they had all along.”

 This pilot study was successful in establishing that MDMA-assisted psychotherapy can be used safely in adults on the autism spectrum, and is helpful in relieving severe social anxiety in this population.
 When asked if new trials would be started soon, Dr. Danforth said, “We hope that the good safety profile and encouraging reduction in social anxiety symptoms will inspire funding for new and larger studies.
 It remains to be seen how the mainstream autism science community will respond to the new data.”

-More clinical trials are needed in a much larger sample of autistic adults before FDA could approve this treatment, but the initial findings are compelling to expand research into this novel approach.
-“We are looking forward to sharing what we learned with other researchers and communities who are committed to improving the quality of care for autistic adults and other populations who struggle with social anxiety” says Danforth.
+More clinical trials are needed in a much larger sample of autistic adults before FDA could approve this treatment, but the initial findings are compelling enough to expand research into this novel approach.
+“We are looking forward to sharing what we learned with other researchers and communities who are committed to improving the quality of care for autistic adults and other populations who struggle with social anxiety,” says Danforth.

-Until more data is generated in clinical trials of MDMA in autistic populations, Dr. Danforth strongly encourages autistic individuals to “wait until this type of therapy is more widely available in controlled settings with qualified therapists”.
+Until more data is generated in clinical trials of MDMA in autistic populations, Dr. Danforth strongly encourages autistic individuals to “wait until this type of therapy is more widely available in controlled settings with qualified therapists.”
 She goes on to say, “In the meantime, we saw an indication that mindfulness-based therapy can also improve social anxiety symptoms.
 That has certainly been the case in my private practice, where I also have to wait patiently until I can provide MDMA-assisted therapy outside of a clinical trial.”

 Read the full text, open-access article here